ashwini-dubile/python-devops-demo/README.md

 # python-devops-demo
-This is a complete end to end devops project
+This is a complete end to end devops project.